Dr CHRISTIAN COUTURIER

 This may be due to the consequences of an accident or fracture, or sometimes in the aftermath of an operation.
 This is known as secondary osteoarthritis.

-We'll be happy to arrange a consultation for you as soon as possible.
+We will be happy to arrange a meeting with you as soon as possible.

 1st cause of functional disability for people over 40.